Layer window - Settings (parallax, responsiveness)

 - Mask - Only those parts of your item will be visible, which are inside the layer.
-The layer animation will happen to the item, so the layer will cover the outside parts during the animation too.
+The layer animation will happen on the item, so the layer will cover the outside parts during the animation too.

 - Enabled - Only those parts of your item will be visible, which are inside the layer.
 (So it works only when the layer has a fixed height and does not get its height automatically.)

 The layer is rotated by the given degree.